 Administration of Stock Albuterol for Asthma Emergency—

 This policy does not create a duty or standard of care for a person to be trained in the use and storage of stock albuterol, nor does it create a duty on the part of the District or a school to store stock albuterol at a school, nor does it relieve a student’s parent or guardian from providing a student’s medication, nor does it create an expectation that a school will have stock albuterol available.
-A decision to complete the training program described below and to make stock albuterol available for asthma emergencies.
+A decision to complete the training program described below and to make stock albuterol available for asthma emergencies is voluntary.
 A school, school board, or school official may encourage a teacher or other school employee to volunteer for such training.
 A school, the school board, or a school official may not prohibit or dissuade a school employee from (a) being trained in use and storage of stock albuterol, (b) possessing or storing stock albuterol on school premises (if the employee is a qualified adult and the possession and storage is in accord with training), or (c) administering stock albuterol (if the employee is a qualified adult and the administration is in accord with training).

 Each primary and secondary school shall make initial and annual refresher training regarding the storage and emergency use of stock albuterol available to any interested teacher or other school employee, who is at least eighteen (18) years of age, who volunteers for such training.
 The training will be provided by the Utah Department of Health.